 When collecting passion flower for medicine, it is important to consider what is being treated.

-For fungal infections it may be best to damage the leaves a few hours or days before harvesting as this has been shown to increase the antifungal agents located in the plant (J. Nirner et al., 1972).
+For fungal infections it may be best to damage the leaves a few hours or days before harvesting as this has been shown to increase the anti-fungal agents located in the plant .

-In accordance with taste, Livia de L de O Pineli et al., (2014) noted that P. nitida stood out as particularly preferred in flavour and had high antioxidant activity as well.
-P. alata on the other hand, was the least preferred and had the most bitter flavour.
+In accordance with taste, Passiflora nitida is noted to stand out as particularly preferred in flavour and to have a high antioxidant activity as well.
+Passiflora alata on the other hand was the least preferred and had the most bitter flavour. .

 If the antioxidant effects are the desired effects, species choice will make a difference, P. edulis, P. setacea, P. nitida, P. tenufida, all have high antioxidant levels, with P. malformis leaf aqueous extract shown to have the highest antioxidant profile .